Skip to content

 hugo's shoes

 Over seven years ago, I started as house poet at Sven Ratzke's Late Night Show in Utrecht's Blue Hall.
 It was a special time.
 Not for Sven, who probably came into the world singing and wearing designer clothes through a curtain of peacock feathers and imitation ermine fur.
-For him, the sultry, permanently ramming sold-out nightclub show was cut-and-dried.
+For him, the sultry, permanently ramming sold-out nightclub performance was cut-and-dried.
 For...

 stone